statamic-rad-pack/runway/docs/graphql.md

 You must also ensure you have [GraphQL enabled](https://statamic.dev/graphql#enable-graphql) in Statamic as well for it to be available to you.

+> As a side note, please ensure you've installed the `doctrine/dbal` package, Runway uses it for reviewing your database columns.
+To install it, run `composer require doctrine/dbal`

 ## Queries

 For each resource, there's two kinds of queries you can do.
 An 'index' query and a 'show' query: